-Community Education Programs.
-The local EMS agency should promote targeted community education programs on the use of emergency medical services in its service area.
+Local EMS agency should promote targeted community education programs on use of emergency medical services.

-The EMS Agency has developed information and materials for dissemination to the public including a 9-1-1 brochure, and has targeted schools countywide for distribution.
-EMS participants have been involved in the Health Services Division Prevention Programs including Violence Prevention, Drowning Prevention, and in Child Death Review.
-The EMS Agency has acquired a "1-800-GIVE CPR" telephone number to promote CPR training.

-A number of local businesses and other organizations have developed Public Access Defibrillation programs to assure rapid availability of defibrillation.
-The EMS Agency has worked with public agencies throughout the county during the past year to make available CPR and public access defibrillation training and to distribute 42 defibrillators to public agencies that have developed PAD programs.
-Revised 10/05
+The EMS Agency has developed information and materials for dissemination to the public including a 9-1-1 brochure, which is distributed countywide.
+EMS participants have been involved in prevention programs including violence prevention, drowning prevention, and in Child Death Review.
+The EMS Agency maintains a "1-800-GIVE CPR" telephone number to promote CPR training.
+Local businesses and other organizations have developed Public Access Defibrillation (PAD) programs to assure rapid availability of defibrillation.
+The EMS Agency has worked with public agencies throughout the county to make available CPR and PAD training, and to distribute 42 defibrillators to public agencies with PAD programs.